 |Conventional Loan||50% with automated underwriting approval|

 41% with manual underwriting approval

-But to get to the bottom line and learn how much house you can qualify to buy, give Allan Pressley or Mike Wickham a call or email, or visit them online today.
+But to get to the bottom line and learn how much house you can qualify to buy, give Mike Wickham a call or email, or visit him online today.